flomotlik/blog/_posts/2011-08-10-Seedcamp-Tips.markdown

 layout: post
 title: How to hack Seedcamp
 author: Flo
+description: We compiled several tips how to rock at Seedcamp
 ---

 Since the [Mini Seedcamp London](http://www.seedcamp.com/2011/08/breaking-news-not-all-of-london-on-holidays-in-august.html) is starting today and the good people of [ReplyDone](http://replydone.com/) asked us about tips for Seedcamp here are some that came up.
 If you got more please comment below and I will add them to the post.